: Configure a DHCP Relay

 Up to 16 DHCP server IP addresses may be added.

-Define the source interface used to send DHCP requests to the servers.
+2. (Optional) Define the source interface used to send DHCP requests to the servers.

 By default, the controller port is used.
 Make sure that the defined source interface can reach DHCP server IP addresses and vice versa.
 If the DHCP server is local to the branch the source interface must be the interface from which the DHCP server is accessible.

-Enable Option 82 and configure the
+3. (Optional) Enable Option 82 and configure the Circuit ID, Remote ID, and Reforwarding policy.

 The ION device DHCP Relay agent can include additional information by using DHCP Option 82, Circuit ID, and Remote ID, which the DHCP server uses to allocate the appropriate IP address.

-10. Save Port
+10. Save Port.